ArmyAntSEC/GGGT/MMMT_eng_raw.md

 After about 30 minutes, Granny D’s booked taxi will call and announce that they are waiting outside.
 At this time, Granny D will say good bye and leave the apartment ending the act.
 Both Daughter F and Mother E can also end the act early by leaving the apartment.

+### Game Master Instructions
+Finish the act by nudging Granny D that she has received a message/call from the booked taxi that is now waiting outside.
+Once Granny D has left the apartment, raise your fist and say “This ends act 3.
+Act 4 consists of 3 dream sequences.
+We move away the table and chairs to get an open space and then we give the scene to Granny’s Granny C”.

 ## Act 4: Dream sequence

 _10-30 minutes.
 Takes place during the night between day one and day two.
 In this act, and this act only, the ghosts are completely free to do whatever they want.
 Started by Great-granny C and ended by Viscountess A._

 This act has three short scenes, one per ghost.
 Before the first scene, all will participate to clear an area where the dream sequences can be played out.
 Ahead of each scene, the responsible ghost player gets a minute to gather their thoughts and talk to any extras they wish to recruit.
 They then lead their assigned living character to the center of the room, explain the premise of the scene and start it.

+### Game Master Instructions

+When the last dream sequence is complete, tell the players to put the table and chairs back and to sit down.
+Start the act once everything is in order.
+Inform Daughter F that she should say the first line of the act by saying whatever is on her characters mind.

 ## Act 5: Resolution / The Day After

 _20 minutes.
 Granny D is invited back for mid-morning "fika".
 This act resolves the conflicts from previous acts.
 Started by Daughter F and ended by Mother E._

 The last act takes place on the following day.
 All, both living and dead, have gathered for a mid-morning "fika".
 During this act, the characters try to find a resolution to their relationships and conflicts with the other living and dead characters.
 This resolution can be either negative (Meaning the characters agree to disagree) or positive (Meaning the characters find common ground and understanding).
 In this act, it can make sense for living characters to address their dead relatives directly, but unfortunately the living still have a hard time hearing any responses from the dead.

 The scene, and the game, ends with Mother E being called on her phone by the auction house and informing them about her final decision regarding the Tiara.
 Alternatively, Mother E calls the auction firm to inform them about her decision.
 During this phone call, all other characters must listen in silence.
 When Mother E hangs up, the game has ended.

+### Game Master instructions

+After about 20 minutes, or when you feel the act has come to a natural end, make a phone call to the cell phone of Mother E and ask her for a decision on the Tiara.
+As soon as you get the Yes/No, hang up.
+Immediately, raise your fist and say "This ends the act and the game.
+Thank you all for playing!".
+After this everyone stops playing their characters.

 ## Post-game reflections